Book-reader/c3-docgen/stdlibref.md

 ```c3
 struct Scanner (InStream)
 ```

-Scanner provides a way to read delimited data (with newlines as the default).
-The supplied buffer must be at least as large as the expected data length including its pattern.
 ```c3
 fn void Scanner.init(&self, InStream stream, char[] buffer)
 ```

-Return and clear any remaining unscanned data.
 ```c3
 fn char[] Scanner.flush(&self) @dynamic
 ```
 ```c3
 fn void?
 Scanner.close(&self) @dynamic
 ```

-Scan the stream for the next split character and return data up to the match.
 ```c3
 fn char[]?
 Scanner.scan(&self, String pattern = "\n")
 ```